 My recommendation is to avoid a platform that forces you into a single model, a single telephony provider, or opaque logs.
 If Dograh gives you the control you need, use it.
 If it does not, pick a more modular stack and keep ownership of your data and routing logic.

-If you want to experiment, start small: one use case, one integration, tight escalation rules.
+If you want to experiment, start small pick one use case, one integration, tight escalation rules.
 Then scale with testing and governance.
 You can explore Dograh through the Dograh website and inspect the code in the Dograh open-source repository.

 FAQ's